A Parallel Vector-form $LDL^\top$ Decomposition for Accelerating Execution-time-certified $\ell_1$-penalty Soft-constrained MPC: Introduction

 \section{Introduction}

-Model Predictive Control (MPC) has proven successful in numerous industrial applications, owing to its capability to handle inputs andstates constraints within the control formulation.
-Generally, deploying MPC in production environments such as embedded microcontrollers, requires an online Quadratic Programming (QP) solver for computing the control signals, except for simple problems which can compute an offline explicit form of MPC control law \cite{bemporad2002explicit}.
+Model Predictive Control (MPC) has been successful in numerous industrial applications such as in the humanoid robot Atlas from Boston Dynamics.
+Except for simple problems that can compute an offline explicit form of MPC control law \cite{bemporad2002explicit}, MPC usually requires an online Quadratic Programming (QP) solver for computing the control signals.

-For the online MPC setting, one challenge is to provide the execution-time certificate that the adopted QP solver can return the solution of the current MPC problem before the next MPC problem arrives, namely within the sampling time.
-This requires the adopted QP algorithm to provide a theoretical execution-time analysis.
-Theoretical execution-time analysis of a QP algorithm serves as a valuable guide during the MPC design phase.
-It enables us to make informed trade-offs between model complexity, prediction horizon, and sampling time, ensuring compliance with the execution-time certificate requirement, instead of performing extensive simulations or heavy calibration work \cite{forgione2020efficient} to satisfy execution-time certificate requirement.
+Deploying an online QP solver related to MPC problems in real-time production environments such as embedded microcontrollers can lead to \textit{i)} control inputs failing to return on time, or \textit{ii)} control inputs being empty upon return.
+Both scenarios will render the process open loop, thus resulting in safety concerns, particularly in safety-critical process systems.

+Preventing the former requires a certification that the execution time of the adopted QP solver will never be greater than the sampling time.
+In other words, the adopted QP solver must return the solution of the current MPC problem before the next MPC problem arrives.
+This challenge, known as providing a theoretical execution-time certificate for real-time MPC problems, has garnered considerable interest in recent years and remains an active area of research \cite{richter2011computational,bemporad2012simple, giselsson2012execution, cimini2017exact, cimini2019complexity, arnstrom2019exact, arnstrom2020complexity, arnstrom2021unifying, okawa2021linear, wu2023direct, wu2024time, wu2024execution}.